 His final Christmas message, however, in 1951, was during a period of illness (he had had his left lung removed that September) and so the message was pre-recorded.

-The Queen made her first Christmas Broadcast in the December of 1952, the same year her father, King George VI, passed away.
+Elizabeth II made her first Christmas Broadcast in the December of 1952, the same year her father, George VI, passed away.
 The Monarch spoke the importance of the Christmas Broadcast to her and her family, and said: “My Father, and my Grandfather before him, worked hard all their lives to unite our peoples ever more closely, and to maintain its ideals which were so near to their hearts.
 I shall strive to carry on their work.”

 In 1953, she delivered the message from Government House in Auckland, New Zealand, whilst on tour there.